kuohsuanlo/CyberWorld/README.md

 # CyberWorld

 CyberWorld is a minecraft spigot plugin project.
-The goal is to
+The goal is
-  - Procedurally generated complicated cyberpunk city in minecraft
+  - Procedurally generatinh complicated cyberpunk city in minecraft
   - Automatically merging buildings

 ScreenShot of the city and me :